danclay/simple-dialogflow-client/README.md

 Easily integrate Dialogflow into your Discord bot to allow for natural conversations.
 This should work with the message object for both Eris and discord.js

 # Installation
-To download eris-sharder, run `npm install @danclay/discord-dialogflow --save` or with yarn: `yarn add @danclay/discord-dialogflow`
+Run `npm install @danclay/discord-dialogflow --save` or with yarn: `yarn add @danclay/discord-dialogflow`

 # Usage